SPORTS BETTING ODDS

 MORE GOLF RELATED POSTS

-US OPEN FAQs
+US OPEN GOLF FAQs

 BetUS offers a wide variety of odds, giving bettors a great chance to win big.
-Many golfers have odds available for winning the U.S. Open.
+Many golfers have odds available for winning the Golf U.S. Open.
 Plus, plenty of prop bets are available for the major tournament.

-Jon Rahm is the favorite to with the U.S. Open.
+Jon Rahm is the favorite to with the Golf U.S. Open.
 He is first in the FedExCup rankings with four wins and eight top-10 finishes this season.

-U.S. Open odds work like most golf tournaments.
+U.S. Open Golf odds work like most golf tournaments.
 For futures, the lowest number is the favorite.
 For props, the negative line is the favored pick.
-A $100 wager on Rahm at +800 to win the US Open would yield an $800 profit.
+A $100 wager on Rahm at +800 to win the Golf US Open would yield an $800 profit.
 Let’s say an albatross not occurring is -1000.
 In this scenario, a $1,000 wager is required for a $100 profit.

 Fund this wager using a pending wager!